colinobriencork/twitter_bot/README.md

 **General:**

-Parameters to dictate how the app is to work can be made in two places:
+Parameters to dictate how the app is to work can be made in two modules:

 1. app/app.py
-Here you can parameterize the kinds of users that you're searching for and subsequently add.

   a. less_followers_than
   b. less_friends_than